An Act criminalizing sexual assault by fraud by a medical professional

 Impetus

-Under existing law, when a medical or healthcare professional knowingly induces a patient to engage in sexual intercourse or sexual touching by falsely representing that the act is necessary for a legitimate medical purpose, their behavior cannot be punished criminally.
-Where there is either consent by the patient or a lack of explicit objection to such conduct, and there is no physical force involved, these actions are not prosecutable under the current rape and sexual assault laws.
+Under existing law, when a medical or healthcare professional knowingly induces a patient to engage in sexual intercourse by falsely representing that the act is necessary for a legitimate medical purpose, their behavior cannot be punished criminally.
+Where there is either consent by the patient or a lack of explicit objection to such conduct, and there is no physical force involved, these actions are not prosecutable under the current rape laws.
 Currently, more than 26 states have enacted laws to address this egregious behavior.

 Need